mars-platform-team/interview/questions/04_boto3_ec2_start_instance_review.md

-# Python & Boto3 Code Review: Start EC2 Instance
+# 04. Boto3 EC2 Start Instance Review

-Below is a Python function that starts an EC2 instance using Boto3.
+**Question:** Below is a Python function that starts an EC2 instance using Boto3.
 Review the code and suggest improvements or identify any bugs related to error handling, permissions, and network reliability.

 ```python
 import boto3